EatInstall/Store/README.md

 # | ------------------------------------+--------------------------- |
 # | eatinst python                      | Any distro (user only)     |
 # \__________________________________________________________________/
+# (note: For Ubuntu/Debian, you can omit the "sudo" if aptd is running)
+#
 # Ensure you have Python 3 by running: python -V

 # Clone and change working directory.